Privately held company

-Separately, all non-government-owned companies are considered private enterprises.
-That meaning includes both publicly traded and privately held companies since their investors are individuals in the private sector.
+In general, all companies that are not owned by the government are classified as private enterprises.
+This definition encompasses both publicly traded and privately held companies, as their investors are individuals.

-State ownership vs. private ownership vs. cooperative ownership
+State, private, and cooperative ownership

 Private ownership of productive assets differs from state ownership or collective ownership (as in worker-owned companies).
-This usage is often found in former Eastern Bloc countries to differentiate from former state-owned enterprises, but it may be used anywhere when contrasting to a state-owned or a collectively owned company.
+This usage is often found in former Eastern Bloc countries to differentiate from former state-owned enterprises, but it may be used anywhere in contrast to a state-owned or a collectively owned company.

-In the United States, the term privately held company is more often used to describe for-profit enterprises whose shares are not traded on the stock market.
+In the United States, a privately held company refers to a business entity owned by private stakeholders, investors, or company founders, and its shares are not available for public purchase on stock exchanges.
+That contrasts with public companies, whose shares are publicly traded, which allows investing by the general public.

 Ownership of stock

 In countries with public trading markets, a privately held business is generally taken to mean one whose ownership shares or interests are not publicly traded.
 Often, privately held companies are owned by the company founders or their families and heirs or by a small group of investors.
-Sometimes employees also hold shares in private companies.
+Sometimes, employees also hold shares in private companies.
 Most small businesses are privately held.

 Subsidiaries and joint ventures of publicly traded companies (for example, General Motors' Saturn Corporation), unless shares in the subsidiary itself are traded directly, have characteristics of both privately held companies and publicly traded companies.
-Such companies are usually subject to the same reporting requirements as privately held companies, but their assets, liabilities, and activities are also included in the reports of their parent companies, as required by the accountancy and securities industry rules relating to groups of companies.
+Such companies are usually subject to the same reporting requirements as privately held companies, but their assets, liabilities, and activities are also including the reports of their parent companies, as are required by the accountancy and securities industry rules relating to groups of companies.

 Form of organization

 Private companies may be called corporations, limited companies, limited liability companies, unlimited companies, or other names, depending on where and how they are organized and structured.
-In the United States, but not generally in the United Kingdom, the term is also extended to partnerships, sole proprietorships or business trusts.
-Each of these categories may have additional requirements and restrictions that may impact reporting requirements, income tax liabilities, governmental obligations, employee relations, marketing opportunities, and other business obligations and decisions.
+In the United States but not generally in the United Kingdom, the term is also extended to partnerships, sole proprietorships or business trusts.
+Each of those categories may have additional requirements and restrictions that may impact reporting requirements, income tax liabilities, governmental obligations, employee relations, marketing opportunities, and other business obligations and decisions.

 In many countries, there are forms of organization that are restricted to and are commonly used by private companies, for example, the private company limited by shares in the United Kingdom (abbreviated Ltd) or unlimited company and the proprietary limited company (abbreviated Pty Ltd) or unlimited proprietary company (abbreviated Pty) in South Africa and Australia.

-In India, private companies are registered by the Registrar of Companies, under the Ministry of Corporate Affairs.
+In India, private companies are registered by the Registrar of Companies, which is under the Ministry of Corporate Affairs.
 Indian private companies must contain the word Private Limited at the end of their names.